krdesigns-com/krdesigns-com.github.io/_posts/2021-02-18-transform-dumb-doorbell-to-smart-doorbell.md

 - [AlexIT SonoffLAN add-on](https://github.com/AlexxIT/SonoffLAN)

 ## Why sonoff mini?
 The reason why I used sonoff mini because its cheap, it support `pulse mode` which allow the switch to be call once and set it back to off using `inching settings`.
-Sonoff mini combine with AlexIT SonoffLAN add-on Home-Assistant can get the device online in not time.
+Sonoff mini combine with AlexIT SonoffLAN add-on gave me an easy access to the the switch without doing much.

 ## How do I do it:
 Combine all the hardware using this schematics
 ![pic 1](https://raw.githubusercontent.com/krdesigns-com/krdesigns-com.github.io/master/img/pic1.png "my schema")

-## Home-Assisant Code
+## Home-Assistant Code
 ```yaml
 - alias: Notification Doorbell activated
   id: xxxx-xxxx-xxxx